PsychNeuro/ed1/book/glossary.md

 #### classical conditioning
 is the first type of conditioning-based learning described famously by Pavlov and his salivating dogs, which involves the association of an initially arbitrary stimulus (i.e., the conditioned stimulus or +CSs) with some kind of inherently meaningful positive or negative outcome (i.e., the unconditioned stimulus or +USs).
 Compare with +instrumental-conditioning.

+#### cognitive
+refers to cognition or "thinking", and more specifically to the nature of the mental processes underlying specific forms of cognition.

+#### cognitivism
+is the +paradigm of psychology that followed +behaviorism, overcoming the objection to studying internal mental states in part by adopting information processing models based on the computer technologies emerging in the 1960's.
+Thus, this field focused on the +cognitive processes such as memory, problem solving, and language comprehension that have counterparts in the computer world.

 #### compression
 is one of the three C's principles, reflecting the strong tendency of the brain to simplify or compress information, to the point that we can actually make sense of it.
 This process starts in the individual +neuron.